lsst-ts/copr/README.md

 # copr
-Repository for keeping configs for public RPM builds
+Repository for keeping configs for public RPM builds on the [COPR](https://copr.fedorainfracloud.org) system.

+Each RPM spec file should be given its own directory using the intended package name.